Skip to Main Content

 - When saving references, it's sensible to use multiple methods so that you have back-ups should something goes wrong.
 Databases provide options such as saving to email or PDF/Text file.

 - If you experience problems using EndNote Online, the Library may be able to help, but sometimes we may need to refer you to the provider's help desk.
-For more details, refer to the 'contacts' section in Help / Contacts.
+For more details, refer to help/contacts.